 Gaming-Focused Value

-For pure gaming value, this is the best option in our roundup.
-The RTX 4060 at this price point outperforms everything else in its class, making it ideal for users who prioritize GPU power above all other specifications.
+For pure gaming performance per dollar, this is the best option in our roundup.
+The RTX 4060 outperforms everything else in its price class, making it ideal for users who prioritize GPU power above all else.
+The Intel Core i5 does not hold back the GPU in most scenarios.

 Pros